 Fine dust and microparticles are unavoidable when you sand wood or other surfaces.
 However, some belt sanders provide extra protection by installing filters and dust boxes.
 Those plastic containers are tighter than fabric bags.
 With a micro-filter attached, this belt and box system is the right choice for those concerned about their lungs.

-But aside from safety features, the Skil belt has excellent technical features as well.
+But aside from safety features, the Skil belt also has excellent technical features.
 It’s an auto-track system; for example, it keeps the belt on track all the time.
-The belts can be changed by lifting up just one lever.
+The belts can be changed by lifting just one lever.
 Beneficial, in particular for beginners, is the pressure control.
 The device will give a warning when too much pressure is applied.

 - Filter for dust and microparticles